 In 2014, I became an awakening from the corrupt and nasty world-system.
 Michael Tellinger caught my eyes first as a dynamic South African archaeologist, but he also has a plan for a better society living without much money and enjoying life.
 We met personally twice in Munich.
 I became a member of UbuntuPlanet.org and enjoy researching methods of reaching ultimate happiness, almost utopia!

 Since I became very ill, unemployed and partially disabled, there is one group of people that has helped me survive more than others.
 München-Tafel provides the needy with free food and assistance.
-I joined "Manna e.V." to get involved too, meeting both helpless people and helpers that inspire.
-We meet once a week and sometimes enjoy an outing, day-trip or festivities.
+In 2015 I joined Manna e.V. to get involved too, meeting both helpless people and voluntary helpers that inspire.
+They meet once a week and sometimes enjoy an outing, day-trip or festivities together.
+Now that I am in a wheelchair, cannot help them much, and get needy help there.
 "Tafel" has become a part of German culture and heritage.
 Expanding this concept is also foodsharing.de or your local equivalent.

 Germany is a pretty cool social country.
 Folk create groups to help each other.
 Nobody in Germany should feel alone.
 Nebenan.de.
 Folk barter without money at Tauschring.